Letter from Chairman

 The theme of the 2016 International Wildlife Ranching Symposium is: “Wildlife – the key to prosperity for rural communities”.

-The sustainable use of wildlife forms the basis of wildlife ranching.
-Sustainable use of wildlife is practiced in many parts of the world and therefore we wish to welcome participants from the world over to share experiences and practices from which all delegates can learn.
+Sustainable use of wildlife is practiced in many parts of the world and therefore we wish to welcome participants from the world over to share their experiences and practices from which all delegates can learn.
 In this way we can optimise biodiversity and the conservation of wildlife through sustainable use and encourage and support rural communities to create more long-term, sustainable wildlife ranches and conservancies, particularly in those areas where the bushmeat harvesting has serious impacts on the biodiversity.